jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <figcaption>Credit: <a href="https://www.youtube.com/watch?v=EchYL334T7Q">Anno 1800.</a> <a href="https://gfycat.com/ifr/GrandioseTinyApisdorsatalaboriosa">Reader Mode.</a>
 </figcaption>

-The above is a computer game, of course, but it represents reality pretty well.
+The above is a computer game, of course, but it represents reality pretty darn well.
 We're all in there somewhere right now, trying to figure out how to earn a living while the game plays around us.

 That's why this book's cover page is a regular person standing on Main Street—a single guy or girl in civilization.
-His or her job is to do what's best for themselves and help society prosper.
+Her job is to do what's best for themselves and help society prosper.
 Gazing up for guidance, the character sees heroes and villains.
 In the sky high above is the mythical "player god," whose ultimately the one making the decisions.

-Will the player god act to benefit society or himself?
+Will the player god pick the good or bad guys?
+Will he act to benefit society or himself?

 ![Stargazer Illustration](https://techvolution.io/content/images/2020/04/playergod-stargazer.jpg)

 In a computer game, all of civilization is the player's responsibility.
-The player must always save up money, make plans for the future, and in general, think of the greater good.
-That's why the player controls all the levers of power.
-Players thus decide what to build, culture to adopt, and what philosophy to use.
+That's why the player controls all the levers of power as they decide what to build, which culture to adopt, and what philosophy to use.

+Player gods must think of the greater good.
+When they don't, the game is soon over.

-In reality, we change society when we do yoga, save up for rainy days, check-up on our friends, re-seal a leaky window.
-Funny to think about, but our everyday choices determine what happens in our entire civilization.
+In reality there is no player god.
+Only us.
+And we improve society when we do yoga, save up for rainy days, check-up on our friends, re-seal a leaky window.
+Funny to think about, but our everyday choices is playing the game of civilization.

+We're each player gods.
 You can see the power of a single person in this pandemic.
 Will enough of us decide to wash our hands and self-isolate to "slow the curve"?

 It's an open question.
 Because we often don't think of ourselves as being "player gods."
-It's easy for regular people to forget how important our lives really are.
+It's easy for regular people (especially us belittled employees and consumers) to forget how important we are.
 But that's the big picture, isn't it?
 It's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the happier their society.
-And the job of inspiring individuals to believe in the big picture is the job of philosophy.
+And the job of inspiring individuals to bind together into a player god that wins the game is the job of philosophy.

 It's a distinct philosophy that makes a group of people care about something bigger than themselves.
 Nationalism did it for Revolutionary France.
 Communism created the (impossible) dreams of the Soviet Union.

 Think of America's Founding Fathers.
 They didn't merely force 13 colonies to come together and make a new country.
-It was the philosophy written in many pamphlets, newspapers, books, the Declaration of Independence, and the Consitution that made strangers realize the big picture.
+It was the philosophy written in many pamphlets, newspapers, books, the Declaration of Independence, and the Constitution that made strangers realize the big picture.
 That to all prosper, they needed to become Americans who believed in:

 >_"We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America."_

-This new philosophy is how the United States formed a new political community.
-And this "Liberty Bell" player god kicked ass in the game of civilization during the Industrial Age.
-That's why the rest of Western Civilization, more or less, followed America's example.
+This new "Liberty Bell" philosophy formed the United States.
+This player god was so powerful that through the minds of men like Frederic Douglass it kept spreading to more persons.
+Gifted with individual freedom and responsibility, the American player god kept growing and kicked ass in the game of civilization during the Industrial Age.
+That's why the rest of Western Civilization, more or less, followed American democracy and free-market economy examples.

-Contemporary Americans, Canadians, Brits, Aussies, Kiwis, can learn from this lesson.
-If we ever want to be independent of the Industrial Age power brokers inside Big Government and Big Business, we'll need to make a Internet Age player god.
+Contemporary Americans, Canadians, Brits, Aussies, Kiwis, Japanese, Koreans can learn from this lesson.
+If we ever want to be independent of the Industrial Age power brokers inside Big Government and Big Business, we'll need to bing together to make a Internet Age player god.

 And, to do that, we need to follow the Internet Age protagonists and click a new philosophy.
-Only then will wee able to look up and see ourselves as the player gods of our civilization again.
+Only then will we able to look up and see ourselves as the player gods of our civilization again.

 <div class="center">
 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SleepyAridHorseshoecrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>